PROFILE

 retrenchment on economic and political reforms.

-Sierra Leone and Liberia.
-The RUF, known for
+Leone and Liberia.
+The RUF, known for their

-destroyed the town of Gueckedou as well as a
+of Gueckedou as well as a number of villages,

-and the displacement of tens of thousands of
+of tens of thousands of Guineans from their

-Guinea.
-As a result of the attacks, legislative
+refugees residing in Guinea.
+As a result of the

 After the initial attacks in September 2000,